 Inpatient medical detox helps control the discomfort that you feel during drug withdrawal.
 At Bedrock Recovery Center, every patient who enters with a physical dependence on drugs receives medical detox treatment.

 Detoxing outside of medical care increases the risk of relapse and sets you up for an experience that’s more painful and difficult to manage.
-Bedrock Recovery Center offers 24/7 monitoring of your symptoms in our beautiful Canton facility
+Bedrock Recovery Center offers 24/7 monitoring of your symptoms in our beautiful rehab in Canton.

 If you wake up in the middle of the night in cold sweats and panic, then someone is there to help you.
 You aren’t alone when you detox with Bedrock Recovery Center.

 24/7 Symptom Management with Evidence-Based Medical Treatment

 At Bedrock Recovery Center, our care team monitors you 24/7 for symptoms and complications of drug detox.
 If you have symptoms that are challenging to tolerate, you’ll receive treatment that’s tailored to your personal needs and history.

 - IV fluids and nutritional support to prevent malnutrition and dehydration

 - Monitoring and testing for mental health conditions that can become apparent during detox

 - Medications to manage sleep, appetite, anxiety, mood, and more